teaforthecat/bones-editable/README.md

 ## About

+The core of this library is a standardized event vector that maps to a path in the app-db, e.g.:

+    (get-in app-db path)

-The core of this library is a standardized event vector that maps to a path in the app-db (e.g.: using `(get-in app-db path)`).
-An event can be dispatched with this path to get data in and a subscription can be setup with this path to get data out.
+An event can be dispatched with this path to get data in, also, a subscription can be registered with this path to get data out.
 This path holds things that are meant to be edited.
 These edits are meant to be sent to a server and persisted which entails a lifecycle of events.
+The state of this lifecycle is stored in the `:state` key which is next to `:inputs` and `:errors`.
+Together they look like this in the db:

+    {:editable {:typeX {"id-of-X" {:inputs {}
+                                   :errors {}
+                                   :state  {}}}}}

-The state of this lifecycle is stored in the `:state` key which is next to `:inputs` and `:errors`. `:errors` can be populated from the client when inputs don't conform to a spec, or in a response handler when the server responds with an error code.
+`:errors` can be populated when inputs don't conform to a spec, or when the server responds with an error code.
 It is then up to the component to subscribe to these errors and render them to the user.

 We can encapsulate this standardized event vector in closure functions, which look pretty in hiccup.
 Here is what an "editable" form looks like with these